reactjs/react.dev/src/content/reference/react/use.md

   export default function Messages() {
     const [msg, setMsg] = useState("No messages yet");
     function download() {
-      // ❌ The parent closure is not a component or Hook!
+      // ❌ The parent function not a component or Hook!
-      // This will cause a compiler error. setMsg(use(fetchMsg()));
+      // This will cause a error.
+      setMsg(use(fetchMsg()));
     }
     return (